-I packed a couple of bananas and some potato chips to sustain me the rest of my life.
+I packed a couple of bananas and some potato chips to sustain me the rest of my whole life.

-Several other crazy adventures will be found on this website.
+Other adventures will be found on this website.
 Hope you like reading stuff like this.

 Whuffo you jump out of airplanes?